Ímuris

-Location and Communications
+Location

 Imuris is located along Federal Highway 15 - the long highway between Nogales at the USA/Mexico border and Mexico City - and the railroad line connecting Nogales and the USA into the Mexican railroad network.
 It is also the intersection with the eastbound section of Federal Highway 2, which heads to the state of Chihuahua and the city of Ciudad Juárez (across the Río Grande from El Paso, Texas).

 History

-The land was once occupied by the Pimas Altos.
-In 1687 the Jesuit missionary Eusebio Francisco Kino established the town of "San José de Imuris".
+In 1687 the Jesuit missionaries Eusebio Francisco Kino and José Aguilar established the mission town of San José de Imuris, taking the name from the local Hímeris people.
 The toponym of Imuris is Pima and a possible meaning is "Plateau between rivers" or "hills shaped like flint".

+Jesuit missionary Pedro Sandoval was stationed at Ímuris in 1690, and Franciscan missionary Pedro Font served there in 1776.

 Geography

 The land is mountainous in the east and north and the main settlement lies at an elevation of 826 m.
 The average annual temperature is 18.7 °C and the average annual rainfall is 413.1 mm.

 The region is crossed by three small rivers, which later form the Rio Magdalena.